jonathantorres/construct/README.md

 Make sure that `~/.composer/vendor/bin` is on your `$PATH`.
 This way the `construct` executable can be located.

 #### Usage
-Just run `construct generate` with your `vendor/package` declaration and it will construct a basic php project on the `package` directory.
+Just run `construct generate` with your `vendor/package` declaration and it will construct a basic PHP project into the `package` directory.
 For example, if you run `construct generate jonathantorres/logger` it will generate a basic project structure inside the `logger` folder.

 ```bash
 construct generate jonathantorres/logger